-Action 3.1 Alternative 3 (January 1 through July 31), would result in the fewest fishing days (163), and therefore less physical impact to the environment and provides the most conservative landing projections in every combination with the other actions and alternatives.
-However, since fishing for other reef fish species is still likely to occur outside of the gray triggerfish season, beneficial effects to the physical environment from reducing the number of fishing days may be minimal.
-Preferred Alternative 4 (January 1 through the end of February and June 1 through July 31 closed season) in Action 3.1, which adds a recreational season closure of January 1 through the end of February to the existing recreational closure of June 1 through July 31, results in the third longest recreational season (273 days) and is able to meet the target ACT when in combination with other alternatives in three circumstances: when combined with Action 3.2 Preferred Alternative 2 (1-fish bag limit), Action 3.3 Alternative 3 (16 inch minimum size limit); Action 3.2 Preferred Alternative 2 (1-fish bag limit), and Action 3.3 Preferred Alternative 2 (1-fish bag limit), and Action 3.3 Preferred Alternative 2 (15 inch minimum size limit).
+Action 3.1 Alternative 3 (January 1 through July 31 closed season), would result in the fewest fishing days (163), less physical impact to the environment, and provides the most conservative landing projections in every combination with the other actions and alternatives.
+However, since fishing for other reef fish species is still likely to occur outside of the gray triggerfish season, beneficial effects to the physical environment by reducing the number of fishing days may be minimal.
+Preferred Alternative 4 (January 1 through the end of February and June 1 through July 31 closed season) in Action 3.1, which adds a recreational season closure of January 1 through the end of February to the existing recreational closure of June 1 through July 31, results in the third longest recreational season (273 days) and is able to meet the target ACT when in combination with other alternatives in three circumstances: when combined with Action 3.2 Preferred Alternative 2 (1-fish bag limit), Action 3.3 Alternative 3 (16-inch FL minimum size limit); Action 3.3 Preferred Alternative 2 (1-fish bag limit), and when in combination with Action 3.2 Preferred Alternative 2 (1-fish bag limit), and when in combination with Action 3.2 Preferred Alternative 2 (1-fish bag limit).

-The least physical impact to the environment would be a combination of alternatives (Action 3.1 Alternative 3 (January 1 through July 31), Action 3.2 Preferred Alternative 2 (1-fish bag limit), and Action 3.3 Alternative 1 (No Action) that is projected to result in recreational landings of 148,177 lbs ww (Table 4.3.2.1).
-However since overall, gray triggerfish are not targeted by fisherman, the combination of all preferred alternatives will likely result in minimal impacts to the physical environment.
+The least physical impact to the environment would be a combination of alternatives (Action 3.1 Alternative 3 (January 1 through July 31 closed season), Action 3.2 Preferred Alternative 2 (1-gray triggerfish bag limit), and Action 3.3 Alternative 1 (2-gray triggerfish bag limit) that is projected to result in recreational landings of 148,177 lbs ww (Table 4.3.2.1).
+Overall, gray triggerfish are not targeted by fisherman, so the combination of all preferred alternatives will likely result in minimal impacts to the physical environment.